 Sardenaira

-The sardenaira is a variant of focaccia and a typical dish of Sanremo.
-I have home advantage, as I’m from Sanremo, and along with farinata, Recco focaccia, and panissa, it’s part of my top list!
+Sardenaira is a variant of focaccia and is a typical dish from Sanremo.
+I’m playing on home turf, as I’m from Sanremo, and along with farinata, focaccia di Recco, and panissa it’s part of my top list!
 Sardenaira dates back to the 1500s.

 Unlike pizza, Sardenaira has a thicker and softer dough, similar to focaccia.
-Moreover, it does not contain mozzarella but tomato sauce, oregano, anchovies, taggiasca olives, and garlic.
-This version is without, as you can find the recipe with garlic here.
+Moreover, it does not contain mozzarella but tomato sauce, oregano, anchovies, Taggiasca olives, and garlic.
+In this version, it’s without, as you can find the recipe with garlic here.

-It owes its name to salted sardines, which were once the main ingredient.
-Today, however, anchovies are more frequently used.
+It owes its name to salted sardines, which were the main ingredient in the past.
+Today, however, anchovies are more commonly used.

 It is so rooted in local tradition that it is considered a true gastronomic symbol of Sanremo.

-It’s impossible to visit Sanremo without stopping by a tavern to taste it.
-Great as a snack, but also as a quick lunch or dinner.
+It’s impossible to visit Sanremo without stopping in a little tavern to taste it.
+Great as a snack but also as a quick lunch or dinner.

-There are various doughs, and the one I’m proposing today is what the elders used to prepare and, in my opinion, the best.
-Starting from the aroma it emits throughout the house to the amazing final result.
+There are various doughs, and the one I propose today is the one the elders used to make and, in my opinion, the best.
+Starting from the aroma it spreads throughout the house to the amazing final result.

-The best cooking is in a wood oven, but even in an electric oven, it’s delicious.
+The best cooking method is in a wood-fired oven, but it’s also delicious in an electric oven.

 I also recommend